w3c/PFE-analysis/results/noise_simulations.md

   many codepoints are in the original page.

-## Recomendations for Specification Changes
+## Recommendations for Specification Changes

 1. Add text that prevents codepoints from being re-requested.
 A malicious font server could pretend the font supports codepoints it does not and then the client would keep re-requesting them giving a stronger signal as to what is